Deep Learning for Clouds and Cloud Shadow Segmentation in Methane Satellite and Airborne Imaging Spectroscopy: Methodology

 \subsubsection{Combined Models}

-To leverage the complementary strengths of spatial and spectral approaches, we developed two ensemble methods that combine the U-Net and Spectral Channel Attention Network (SCAN) models: Combined MLP and Combined CNN.
+\mpc{To leverage the complementary strengths of spatial (U-Net) and spectral (SCAN) approaches, we develop ensemble architectures that fuse their predictions.
+We explore two fusion strategies: MLP-based fusion (pixel-wise combination) and CNN-based fusion (spatially-aware combination).}

 \textbf{Combined MLP Architecture}: